• Free Book

 Losses feel much worse than gains feel good.
 This difference causes traders and investors to act differently to avoid a loss.
 It is stated that, psychologically, the pain of losing feels nearly twice as bad as the pleasure of gaining.

-We both know many professional traders.
-In fact, Larry personally knows many of the traders who have been interviewed in Jack Schwager’s classic series “Market Wizards.”
+I know many professional traders.
+They include many of the traders who have been interviewed in Jack Schwager’s classic series “Market Wizards.”

 Even though these traders applied different trading styles, had different upbringings, and many are as different as night and day, they all share one thing in common.
 They rarely, if ever, talk about their winning trades – they do though dwell on their losing trades.